djpardis/djpardis.github.io/gigs.md

 <img src="/files/pics/djing.jpg" alt="Sim Simah and Pardis Noorzad (aka DJ Pardis)" title="Sim Simah and Pardis Noorzad (aka DJ Pardis)">

 I started DJing in May 2017, playing <a href="https://vimeo.com/463652373" target="_blank">themed Tea Time tunes</a> for colleagues at Twitter HQ.
 Since June 2019, I've been the tour DJ for <a href="https://open.spotify.com/artist/6rGjsK7JJpHkUTVtj2PPwf" target="_blank">Sim Simah</a> and <a href="https://open.spotify.com/artist/0gvTXbRp8PiAeztLTbbjdX" target="_blank">Aarxn Cxle</a>.
 The picture above is from July 2019 at <a href="https://www.thenewparish.com/" target="_blank">The New Parish</a>, where we were <a href="https://www.thenewparish.com/e/camron-62022556135/" target="_blank">the opening act</a>.
-The poster below, designed by my friend <a href="https://www.linkedin.com/in/regynald/" target="_blank">Regy</a>, is from Bay to Breakers in 2019.

 ### Song reviews